-Please note that only the School of Graduate Studies (SGS) at Queen’s University can grant an exemption to the English language proficiency requirements.
+Please note that only the School of Graduate Studies & Postdoctoral Affairs (SGSPA) at Queen’s University can grant an exemption to the English language proficiency requirements.
 Please direct these requests to the Director of Admissions, School of Graduate Studies.

-For details and English language proficiency requirements, please refer to the SGS website.
+For details and English language proficiency requirements, please refer to the SGSPA website.

 Helpful links for international students

 If you are interested in taking a graduate course without registering for a program, you can apply for Special Student Admission.
-To receive permission to take a graduate course as a Special Student, application must be made to and reviewed by the Faculty of Education and then approved by the School of Graduate Studies.
+To receive permission to take a graduate course as a Special Student, application must be made to and reviewed by the Faculty of Education and then approved by the School of Graduate Studies and Postdoctoral Affairs.
 Please contact the Graduate Studies & Research Office to request an application form.

 Application Deadlines for Special Student Admission